hanabi/hanabi.github.io/Reference.md

 ### Save Clues

-* As outlined in the [beginner's guide](Beginner.md), you are **only** allowed to give a *Save Clue* to a card that is on chop.
+* As outlined in the [beginner's guide](Beginner.md#save-clues), you are **only** allowed to give a *Save Clue* to a card that is on chop.
 * Furthermore, you are **not** allowed to give a *Save Clue* to just any card you want.
 You are **only** allowed to give a *Save Clue* on these specific cards:
   1) 5's (with a *5 Save* clue, e.g. number 5)
   2) 2's (with a *2 Save* clue, e.g. number 2)
   3) Critical cards (with either color or number)
 * Additionally, everyone in the group also agrees to never let anyone discard a (unique) playable card.
 However, a clue to a unique playable card would be defined as a *Play Clue*, not a *Save Clue*.

+### The Early Game

+* As outlined in the [beginner's guide](Beginner.md#the-early-game), the *Early Game* is the period of time before someone discards for the first time.

+### The 5 Stall

+* As outlined in the [beginner's guide](Beginner.md#the-5-stall-cluing-off-chop-5s), A *5 Stall* is when someone uses a number 5 clue to clue a previously-unclued 5 that is not on chop yet.
+* *5 Stalls* are only allowed to be performed in the *Early Game* and in other special stalling situations.

 ### The Prompt

-* The *Prompt* is a move covered in the [beginner's guide](Beginner.md).
+* The *Prompt* is a move covered in the [beginner's guide](Beginner.md#the-prompt).
 It is when you get a player to play a clued card that was previously unknown.

 ### The Finesse

-* The *Finesse* is a move covered in the [beginner's guide](Beginner.md).
+* The *Finesse* is a move covered in the [beginner's guide](Beginner.md#the-finesse).
 It is when you get a player to blind-play a card to fulfill a promise that a certain card is playable right now.
 * *Finesses* must be on "matching" cards.
 (For example, the red 1 leads directly into the red 2, so they are considered to be a "matching" pair of cards.)
 * When a player is *Finessed* they should blind-play their card right away in order to demonstrate it!

 ### Finesse Position

-* As covered in the [beginner's guide](Beginner.md), a player's *Finesse Position* refers to the slot that their **left-most unclued card** is in.
+* As covered in the [beginner's guide](Beginner.md#the-finesse), a player's *Finesse Position* refers to the slot that their **left-most unclued card** is in.

 <br />